brettstack/civ6-play-by-cloud-turn-notifier/packages/webhook/README.md

 ## TODO
-[] Split `config` into multiple query string params instead of encoding JSON [] Add those query string params to the method request as required; set request validator on method; add documentation for each parameter
+[] Add query string params to the method request as required; set request validator on method; add documentation for each parameter